-Subsequent major FEFTA revisions in 2017 included the introduction of Specified Acquisition, a new category of transaction that requires prior notification for screening (FEFTA Article 28) and a new clause for orders for measures against non-notified cases, false notification, and the violation of orders to modify or discontinue relevant transactions (FEFTA Article 29.
+Subsequent major FEFTA revisions in 2017 included the introduction of Specified Acquisition, a new category of transaction that requires prior notification for screening (FEFTA Article 28) and a new clause for Orders for Measures against non-notified cases, false notification, and the violation of orders to modify or discontinue relevant transactions (FEFTA Article 29.
 (2) above).
-The 2019 revision enhanced regulations regarding national security by lowering the threshold stake for the acquisition of listed shares from 10% to 1% and establishing prior notification for Certain Actions, while easing regulations by introducing the prior notification exemption system.
+The 2019 revision enhanced regulations regarding national security by lowering the threshold stake for the acquisition of listed shares from 10% to 1% and establishing prior notification for Certain Actions (namely, (i)voting at the shareholder's meeting for nomination of the foreign investor itself or a related person as a board member of the investee company or (ii)voting at the shareholder's meeting for a proposal, made by those foreign investors, to transfer or dispose of the investee company's business activities in the designated business sectors), while easing regulations by introducing the prior notification exemption system.
 This revision established a basic framework for the screening of foreign investment under the current FEFTA.
-Subsequently, the revisions of designated business sectors were taken in line with economic security requirements.
+Most recently, the Cabinet Order on Inward Direct Investment and Ministerial Order on Inward Direct Investment and Public Notices were revised in 2025 to include new categories of foreign investment that are subject to restrictions on the use of the prior notification exemption system, due to potential risks to national security.
+Additionally, the revisions of designated business sectors have been taken in line with economic security requirements.